 Aware of agreement between Bhutan and China to resolve border disputes, says India

-After 24 rounds of talks over 37 years, Bhutan and China have chalked up a three-step roadmap to resolve the dispute along the border.
+After 24 rounds of talks over 37 years, Bhutan and China have drawn up a three-step roadmap to resolve the dispute along the border.

 India on Thursday said it was aware of the agreement signed between Bhutan and China to resolve disputes along their 477-kilometre border, NDTV reported.